magomimmo/modern-cljs/doc/tutorial-11.md

 Generally speaking, you should always start by supporting the lowest user experience.
-Then you step to the next layer by supporting JS and finally you make your last user experience enhancement by introducing the ajax model of communication between the browser and the server.
+Then you step to the next layer by supporting JS and finally you realize your last user experience enhancement by introducing the ajax model of communication between the browser and the server.

-Been this series of tutorials mostly about CLJS and not about CLJ, we skypped the layer representating the lowest user experience wich is based on CLJ only.
+Being this series of tutorials mostly about CLJS and not about CLJ, we skypped the layer representating the lowest user experience wich is based on CLJ only.
 Yet, we promise to fill this gap in successives tutorials explaining the usage of CLJ libraries on the server-side.